Gavel and legal documents for an average whiplash settlement in Missouri.

 The at-fault driver’s insurance policy is usually the main source of your settlement funds.
 Missouri law requires every driver to carry a minimum amount of liability coverage: $25,000 for injuries to one person and $50,000 total for injuries in a single accident.
 While this is the minimum, these amounts can be quickly exhausted if your whiplash injury is severe and requires extensive medical treatment or causes you to miss significant time from work.
 Understanding these policy limits is a key part of evaluating what a realistic settlement might look like and exploring other potential sources of recovery.

-How a Lawyer Can Maximize Your Settlement
+Why a Lawyer Can Increase Your Settlement

 After an accident, the thought of dealing with legal paperwork and insurance companies can feel overwhelming.
 While you can technically handle a whiplash claim on your own, partnering with a personal injury lawyer can significantly change the outcome.
 Think of an attorney as your professional advocate, someone who understands the system and is solely focused on protecting your interests.
 Insurance companies have teams of experts working to protect their bottom line; having a lawyer on your side simply levels the playing field.